Summer's pleasure and relaxation by the pool

 4. Allergic Reactions

 Some individuals may be hypersensitive to chlorine and develop allergic reactions upon exposure to high chlorine levels.
-Symptoms can range from mild skin rashes to more severe respiratory problems and require medical attention.
+Symptoms can range from mild skin rashes to more severe respiratory distress and may require medical attention in some cases.

 Benefits of Swimming in Chlorinated Water